 - The no technology rule is terrible, the notes go so fast and it is very hard to write everything down in a notebook.
 It would have been so much better typing notes.

 At the beginning of my classes, I state why I do this and that I do it for their benefit.
 Indeed, my experience and research is proving that it isn't, in fact, "so much better typing notes" (which is information I share with the class).
-Why no one audio records me is beyond me.
+Why no one audio records me is beyond me. (note: this changed in Autumn 2017 when some students FINALLY started recording me.)
 I state in the syllabus that audio recording devices are allowed and reaffirm this on the first day of class.
 Also, I state, in no uncertain terms that I will re-do the parts of my presentation that students are unclear about after class or even in my office hours--but, again, it's always easier to blame me rather than to become a better student, I guess?

 - He sets very high standards for students and always assign [sic.] improper amount [sic.] of pre-class preparation, which makes the majority tired of learning.

 Actually, given the rest of the comments such as:

 "I thoroughly enjoyed this class, and learned a great deal.
 The way the assignments and reading materials were done allowed for me to be prepared every class."

 "I really like the lectures.
 I found them to be very interesting and thought inducing"; "I really enjoyed this class and would definitely recommend it to a fellow student.
 Professor Arnold is extremely knowledgeable on the subject and is always happy to answer any questions that anyone has.
 It is a challenging course but the subject matter is very interesting."